2009 English football tapping up controversy: Manchester City and Rennes

-The second club to be named were United's neighbours Manchester City for allegedly signing one of Rennes youth players Jérémy Hélan and have reported the matter to FIFA under grounds that the Frenchman had signed a pre-contract with Rennes when he was thirteen and have called for the governing body to impose the same ban that Chelsea have been given.
+Manchester City faced similar allegations from Rennes regarding their recruitment of Jérémy Hélan.
+Rennes claimed that Hélan had signed a pre-contract with them at age thirteen and called for FIFA to impose similar sanctions to those placed on Chelsea.
 City have commented that the transfer was perfectly legal, "We are comfortable that we have acted within the rules throughout the process and in no way induced any breach of contract by Jérémy Helan" read an item on the club's official website.

 Crewe Alexandra

 In the wake of the controversy, Crewe Alexandra technical director Dario Gradi also revealed that the club, known for producing young talented players, were losing a lot of their players to bigger clubs.
 Gradi commented that he "lost a 12-year-old to Everton.
 He was our best 12-year-old.
 The lure is that the bigger clubs pay big expenses", before continuing "This kid will be getting several hundred pounds a week in expenses.
 We pay expenses but nothing like that.
 It's more a case of giving out £20 if someone can pick a kid up en-route".
-In the same interview, Gradi also revealed a Premier league club had attempted to poach one of their 15-year-old players.
-Reports in the media suggested that it was striker Max Clayton, son of former Alex player Paul, and that the club in question was Liverpool who had offered the Cheshire club a sum of around £1 million for the player's services two years ago.
+In the same interview, Gradi also revealed a Premier League club had attempted to poach one of their 15-year-old players.
+Some media outlets speculated that the player involved was striker Max Clayton and that the Premier League club was Liverpool, with reports suggesting an offer of approximately £1 million.
 Neither Gradi nor Crewe had confirmed who the player is and which Premier League club was involved, the Merseyside club have failed to comment on the issue and the Football League have not received any complaint from the League Two club.